 Ask God to remind you of His presence and power to do “infinitely more than you might ask or think” (Ephesians 3:20) as each of these occasions rolls around.

 Your faith will grow in leaps and bounds as you discover what Joshua did, that you can be strong and courageous instead of afraid or discouraged when God is with you wherever you go!
 Imagine how many adventures—big and small—you can take with God as you daily realize that truth!

 Make faith fun!
-As you practice these 5 daily faith exercises, see them as something you get to do with God, not something you have to do.
+As you practice these 5 daily exercises to energize your faith, see them as something you get to do with God, not something you have to do.
 Daily up-close to God, your faith will be energized, lives will be impacted, and God will be glorified.
 Now that’s a workout well worth the effort!